teddymcw/pgreen_fields/readme.md

 ### 1. Context

 Field is an abstract class that represents a database table column.
-This is defined in django.db.models.fields
+This is defined in django.db.models.fields (2415 lines)

 What is a Field to Django and how are these field classes constructed?

 Field is an abstract class that represents a database table column.
-This is defined in django.db.models.fields
+This is defined in django.db.models.fields ()

     >>> from django.db.models import Field